SSWConsulting/SSW.Rules.Content/rules/tools-do-you-know-the-best-packages-and-libraries-to-use-with-react/rule.md

 JavaScript ES6 and beyond gives you plenty of built-in functionalities dealing with arrays, objects, numbers, objects and strings.
 One of the most used JavaScript built-in functionalities in React is the [built-in map() Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map).

 * [Lodash](https://lodash.com/) is the most widespread utility library in JavaScript.
-Lodash comes with a powerful set of functions to access, manipulate and compose.
+Lodash comes with a powerful set of functions to access, manipulate and compose
-* [Ramda](https://ramdajs.com/) is also great utility library when leaning towards functional programming (FP) in JavaScript.
+* [Ramda](https://ramdajs.com/) is also great utility library when leaning towards functional programming (FP) in JavaScript

 ### Asynchronous Requests in React

-* [native fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) .
-Nowadays, recent browsers implement the **fetch API** to conduct asynchronous requests.
-It uses promises under the hood.
+* [native fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) - Nowadays, recent browsers implement the **fetch API** to conduct asynchronous requests.
+It uses promises under the hood

-* [axios](https://github.com/axios/axios).
-It can be used instead of the native fetch API when your application grows in size.
-Another alternative is called [superagent](https://github.com/visionmedia/superagent).
+* [axios](https://github.com/axios/axios) - It can be used instead of the native fetch API when your application grows in size.
+Another alternative is called [superagent](https://github.com/visionmedia/superagent)

 ### State Management Helpers

-*  **[Reselect](https://github.com/reduxjs/reselect)** .
-Creates a selector where the first functions passed in compute props for a final function.
+*  **[Reselect](https://github.com/reduxjs/reselect)** - Creates a selector where the first functions passed in compute props for a final function.
 If none of those props have changed, then that function is not run and the result from the previous invocation is returned.
-This keeps the state from needlessly causing components to re-render.
+This keeps the state from needlessly causing components to re-render

 ### Global Serverless Deployments

-*  **[Vercel](https://vercel.com/home)** makes serverless application deployment easy.
+*  **[Vercel](https://vercel.com/home)** - Makes serverless application deployment easy

 ### Testing

-* **[Jest](https://jestjs.io/)** .Testing suite that provides a click-and-check API for automated in-browser smoke tests.
+* **[Jest](https://jestjs.io/)** - Testing suite that provides a click-and-check API for automated in-browser smoke tests